 Kate Liston-Mills, writer, artist, and storyteller is based on the Sapphire Coast of New South Wales (Yuin Country).
 Her work weaves words, sound, and image, exploring the fragile spaces between home, loss, and belonging.
-In books like The Waterfowl Are Drunk! and Dear Ibis, Kate crafts stories that ask: What happens when our sense of place is torn apart, and how do we rebuild?
+In her books like The Waterfowl Are Drunk!, Dear Ibis, and To Heal a Lyrebird, Kate crafts stories that ask: What happens when our sense of place is torn apart, and how do we rebuild?

 This site serves as a place to pause, reflect, and find something that resonates.

-To Heal a Lyrebird — the third instalment in the trilogy launched Nov, 2025.
+To Heal a Lyrebird — the third installment in the trilogy launched Nov, 2025.